Skip to main content

 Questions to ask before signing up:

-Consider attending a trial class at Ancourage Academy Woodlands to experience the difference a capped class of 3-6 makes.
+Consider attending a free trial class (usually $18) at Ancourage Academy Woodlands to experience the difference a capped class of 3-6 makes, or WhatsApp us if you have any questions.
 Many parents tell us the contrast with their previous tuition centre is immediately obvious.

 The Cost-Effectiveness of Small Groups

-Small group tuition typically costs less than private tuition but delivers comparable or better results, making it the most cost-effective format for sustained improvement.
+Small group tuition typically costs less than private tuition while offering peer learning benefits that private tuition cannot provide, making it a cost-effective format for sustained improvement.

 When evaluating cost, consider: